Larger Is Not Always Better: Exploring Small Open-source Language Models in Logging Statement Generation: Experimental Design

 \underline{Logging point:} We use position accuracy (PA) to evaluate the performance of logging location.
 To quantify PA, we compare the predicted locations of logging statements against their ground truth positions in the source code.
 This metric is formally defined as the ratio of correctly positioned logging statements ($LS_{position\_correct}$) to the total number of logging statements ($LS_{all}$), expressed as $\frac{LS_{position\_correct}}{LS_{all}}$.

 \underline{Logging level:} We use the Level Accuracy (LA) and Average Ordinal Distance Score (AOD) for evaluating the prediction of logging levels.
 Given the significant semantic differences between these levels and their implications for system monitoring and maintenance, we rigorously assess LA by comparing predicted log levels against their ground truth values in the source code.
 This metric is formally defined as the ratio of correctly predicted log levels ($LS_{level\_correct}$) to the total number of logging statements ($LS_{all}$), expressed as $\frac{LS_{level\_correct}}{LS_{all}}$.
 AOD evaluates how closely the current logging level aligns with the recommended logging level for each specific logging statement, as detailed in~\cite{liDeepLVSuggestingLog2021}.
 The formula to calculate AOD is given by: $AOD = \frac{\sum_{i=1}^{N} (1 - \frac{Dis(a_i, s_i)}{MaxDis(a_i)})}{N}$, where $N$ represents the total number of logging statements in consideration.
 The term $MaxDis(a_i)$ is used to denote the maximum potential distance for the actual log level $a_i$.
+We verify that all 10 projects within our dataset consistently utilize the same five logging levels (trace, debug, info, warn, and error), making a unified distance appropriate for this AOD metric.

 \underline{Static logging text:} Same as previous study~\cite{li2023exploring, mastropaoloUsingDeepLearning2022,dingLoGenTextAutomaticallyGenerating2022} , our evaluation of static logging texts is conducted through the application of two metrics commonly employed in the domain of machine translation: BLEU~\cite{papineni2002bleu} and ROUGE~\cite{lin2004rouge}.
 These metrics, grounded in n-gram analysis, are instrumental in assessing the degree of similarity between log messages that are generated computationally and those authored by developers.
 They provide a normalized score continuum from 0 to 1, with elevated scores indicative of a closer resemblance.
 In our methodology, we specifically implement various forms of these metrics, identified as BLEU-4 and ROUGE-L.